 How to Use This Packing List for Visiting Europe in Winter

-If you’re planning a cruise to the Arctic circle or a skiing holiday in Switzerland, you’ll likely need to pack some travel gear not included here (also, please take us with you).
+If you’re planning a cruise to the Arctic Circle or a skiing holiday in Switzerland, you’ll likely need to pack some travel gear not included here (also, please take us with you).

-We’re more-or-less defining winter here as late November, December, January, and February–these are generally the coldest and darkest months of the year, and when we break out our winter packing list for Europe.
+These are generally the coldest and darkest months of the year, and when we break out our winter packing list for Europe.

 The Absolute Essentials for Visiting Europe in Winter